 GOP places focus anywhere but Atlanta in Georgia runoffs

-Vice President Mike Pence has seemingly been holding rallies everywhere in Georgia lately.
-Everywhere, that is, except Atlanta and its inner suburbs.
+Vice President Mike Pence is seemingly holding rallies everywhere in Georgia lately — except Atlanta and its inner suburbs.

-Pence touches down in Georgia again Thursday for a pair of rallies in Columbus, on the state's western edge, and Macon, in middle Georgia, to support incumbent Republican senators David Perdue and Kelly Loeffler ahead of runoff elections on Jan.
-5 that will determine control of the U.S. Senate.
-Pence has been to Augusta in the east and Savannah on the coast and has rallied voters in the north Georgia cities of Gainesville and Canton, in the far reaches of metro Atlanta's exurbs.
+Pence was returning Thursday for events in Columbus, on the state's western edge, and Macon, in middle Georgia, to support Republican Sens.
+David Perdue and Kelly Loeffler before runoff elections on Jan.
+5 that will determine control of the Senate.

+The vice president has previously stopped in Augusta in the east, Savannah on the coast and the north Georgia cities of Gainesville and Canton, in the far reaches of metro Atlanta's exurbs.
 President Donald Trump rounded out the map with a Dec.
-5 rally in Valdosta in south Georgia.
+5 rally in Valdosta, in south Georgia.

+The anywhere-but-Atlanta strategy is a window into Georgia’s new political geography that put the state this year in the Democrats' presidential win column for the first time since 1992.

-“The fact is they’re going to places where Republicans have the best margins, trying to energize their voters," said Brian Robinson, a GOP strategist in Georgia, while noting that the events get statewide media coverage and, therefore, still reach Atlanta-area voters.
+“The fact is they’re going to places where Republicans have the best margins, trying to energize their voters," said Brian Robinson, a GOP strategist in Georgia.
+He noted that the events get statewide media coverage and, therefore, still reach Atlanta-area voters.

 “In some of these rural counties, Perdue and Loeffler really need to hit 80-plus percent" of the vote, Robinson said, “and they need to juice the turnout in those counties as much as they can.”